How do I troubleshoot an OIDC provider and IRSA in Amazon EKS?

 For the AWS China Region, check the AWS_DEFAULT_REGION environment variable

-If you use IRSA for a pod or daemonset that's deployed to a cluster in the AWS China Region, then set the AWS_DEFAULT_REGION environment variable in the pod specification.
-If you don't, the pod or daemonset can receive the following error:
+For an IRSA-applied pod or daemonset that's deployed to a cluster in the AWS China Region, set the AWS_DEFAULT_REGION environment variable in the pod specification.
+If you don't set this variable, then the pod or daemonset might receive the following error: "An error occurred (InvalidClientTokenId) when calling the GetCallerIdentity operation: The security token included in the request is invalid".

-Use the following example to add the AWS_DEFAULT_REGION environment variable to your pod or daemonset specification:
+To add the AWS_DEFAULT_REGION environment variable to your pod or daemonset specification, run a command similar to the following example:

 metadata: